 125 Years of Excellence

-Since its founding in 1886, Bosch has continued to drive innovative solutions in the automotive sector.
-Throughout the years, Bosch has created an environment that supports six core values of automotive standard care: reliable, innovative, trustworthy, premium, neighborly, and passionate.
-Every major milestone in Bosch’s history was driven by these values and has helped further its automotive goals.
+Since its founding in 1886, Bosch has continued to drive progress in the automotive sector.
+Throughout the years, Bosch has created an environment that cultivates innovation and growth.
+Every major milestone in Bosch’s history fuels what is next and propels the automotive world.

 Timeline of Innovation in the Automotive Sector